SrikarL123/SQL-Projects/Gate_Applicants/README.md

 # GATE Applicants SQL Project

-This project analyzes GATE (Graduate Aptitude Test in Engineering) applicants' data using SQL.
+This project analyzes data from GATE (Graduate Aptitude Test in Engineering) applicants using SQL.
-The database contains details like paper codes, paper names, number of applicants, and number of candidates who appeared for each paper in the year 2019.
+The database contains details like paper codes, paper names, the number of applicants, and the number of candidates who appeared for each paper in the year 2019.

 ## What this project does